Ryan Appoints Board to Craft University-Neutrality Policy

 After vetting the idea with the Board of Visitors in December, University of Virginia President Jim Ryan has announced the creation of the Committee on Institutional Statements to develop principles to guide official university statements on national and global events.

-Twelve individuals — nine faculty members, one student, one alumnus and one member of the Board of Visitors — will serve on the Committee.
-John Owen, a political science professor, will chair the group.
+Twelve individuals — nine faculty members, one student, one alumnus, and one member of the Board of Visitors — will serve on the Committee.
+Political science professor John Owen will chair the group.

 “It seems like a simple question: When, if ever, should ‘the University’ comment on political and social events?”
 Ryan said, as quoted in UVA Today.
 “But answering that question is more complicated than it seems, and it brings up a range of additional questions and knotty issues.”

-Some of those knotty issues became apparent after the Oct.
-7 Hamas attacks on Israel.
-Ryan condemned the terrorism but pro-Palestinian groups criticized him for not expressing sufficient remorse for the loss of Palestinian lives.
+Some of those knotty issues became apparent after the October 7 Hamas attacks on Israel.
+Ryan condemned the terrorism, but pro-Palestinian groups criticized him for not expressing sufficient remorse for the loss of Palestinian lives.
 Pro-Israel groups criticized Ryan for declining to condemn genocidal “from the river to the sea” rhetoric of the Students for Justice in Palestine and allied groups on the Grounds.

 In other actions, Ryan has tried to defuse Palestinian-Israel antagonisms at UVA by appointing a religious diversity task force and highlighting an array of courses, seminars, and discussions to study the conflict from an academic perspective.